Perlkonig/grav-plugin-fortune/README.md

 ## Credits

-This plugin relies on [a library created by Alexandre Passant](http://www.aasted.org/quote/).
+This plugin relies on [a library created by Henrik Aasted Sorensen](http://www.aasted.org/quote/).
 Many thanks!